Frequently Asked Questions for Returning to Worship after Covid-19 Quarantine

 Personal Needs Accommodations

-A: The interior Restrooms will be available, but only one household may use the facility at any particular time.
-Be sure to wash you hands for the 20 second suggested limit.
+A: The Restrooms will be available, but only one household may use the facility at any particular time.
+Be sure to wash your hands for the 20 seconds suggested limit.
 Therefore we suggest that individuals not loiter, after using the facilities, as others may be waiting to use them.
-Upon departing the Rest Rooms, we suggest you visit and use the hand sanitizer station (mentioned above).
+Upon departing the restrooms, we suggest you visit and use the hand sanitizer station (mentioned above).